 While a machine’s maximum “hoop size” corresponds to the largest design size it can stitch in one pass, it’s possible to use different sizes of embroidery hoops on a machine.

-It’s always possible to use a compatible smaller hoop as long as the design fits into that hoop’s embroidery field.
+It’s always possible to use a compatible smaller hoop if the design fits into that hoop’s embroidery field.
 For instance, on my 5″x7″ embroidery machine, I can use a 4″x4″ or 1″x2.5″ hoop for small designs.

 It’s also possible with some machines to use a larger hoop than the max hoop size.
 However, attaching the larger hoop (sometimes called a continuous or repositional hoop) to your machine does not allow it to embroider a larger design.